Lusitano G.C.: Wandering in the lower leagues

 By 1990 Lusitano was playing the Segunda Divisão once again, when the FPF announced its intention to extinguish this competition and replace it with two new ones.
 The Segunda Liga (Divisão de Honra) with no regional separation (second tier) and a II Division B (third tier) with a North, Central and South zones.
 Teams finishing in the top 7 in three zones of the Segunda Divisão in 1990 would either obtain: (a) direct promotion to top tier (1st place), (b) access to the promotion playoffs (2nd place) or (c) access to the new Divisão de Honra.
-Lusitano finished 12th and therefore was allocated to the also newly created II Division B (third tier), were it remained until 1995 (with a brief participation in the Third Division).
+Lusitano finished 12th and therefore was allocated to the also newly created II Division B (third tier), where it remained until 1995 (with a brief participation in the Third Division).
 However, the Third Division would be the club's destiny for the second half of the nineties.

 The club won the III Division, Series F in the 1993/94 season, as well as the Second Stage, losing the national finals to Liminanos ans thus becoming III Division Vice-Champions.

 The 2000/2001 Promotion to the II Division B put the club in severe economic difficulties.
 Also due to a disastrous political option by the FPF.
 According to the regulations all the teams from Madeira and Azores were automatically allocated to the Southern series of the II B and Third Division.
 This would mean that rich clubs in the North and Centre of Portugal would only need to travel a few kilometers to play, poor teams from the South were forced to exhausting and expensive flights to the islands constantly throughout the mid-1990s and 2000s.

 Regional league, decline and insolvency

 Lusitano spent its 100th birthday with no professional football team registered.

 The club was suspended in the 2011–12 season from entering any tier in the Portuguese football pyramid.
-In 2013–14 they were allowed to start over in the Évora District League Divisão de Honra Série A (regional second division, fifth division overall).
+In 2012–13 they were allowed to start over in the Évora District League Divisão de Honra Série A (regional second division, fifth division overall).